Advertiser Disclosure

 How Long Can Transactions Be Pending?

 Transaction lengths vary, but most transactions are no longer pending within seven business days.
 Your transaction may get approved quicker if you use a credit card (approval within 48 hours in most cases) or a debit card (approval within 2-4 business days in most cases).
 Holidays and weekend shopping can slow down transaction approvals since they only take place on business days.
-More detailed transactions, such as hotel rooms and other traveling expenses, can take more time to clear your account.
+More detailed transactions, such as hotel rooms and other traveling expenses, can take longer to clear your account.

 Do Pending Transactions Expire and What Happens Next?

-Some pending transactions expire, but almost never because of a glitch.
-If you receive what you paid for, that transaction will rarely get canceled or expire.
-A transaction may expire or get canceled because of fraud or insufficient funds.
 Some online merchants will let you cancel your monthly subscription even after a pending transaction appears in your statement.
 If you cancel on time and the company accepts your request, this transaction will get canceled.

 Can You Cancel Pending Transactions?